iAtif/social-media-backend/README.md

 ## Features

-### 1. User Authentication
+1. **User Authentication**

-- Implement user registration and login functionality.
+   - Sign up and log in.
-- Use JWT for secure authentication.

-### 2. Post Creation

-- Allow authenticated users to create posts.
-- Each post should include an image and a description.

-### 3. Post Interaction
+   - Secure authentication with JWT.

+2. **Post Creation**

+   - Create posts with images and descriptions.

+3. **Post Interaction**

-- Users should be able to like posts created by others.
+   - Like posts created by others.
-- Display the number of likes for each post.
+   - See the number of likes for each post.

-### 4. Post Management
+4. **Post Management**

-- Only the user who created a post should have the ability to delete it.
+   - Only the creator can edit or delete their post.
-- Implement authorization checks to enforce this rule.

 ## Requirements